 San Pedro Valley Park is a gem here in town.
 This local hiking spot in the back of valley has some great trails for those looking for an easy-going walk, a grueling hike, or something in between.

 It’s hard to believe you can hike in the hills, put your feet in the Pacific Ocean, and be only a 15-minute drive from a big city (San Francisco) in Pacifica.
 If only there were more good food options in town, this place could be near perfect.
-Well, and maybe a little less fog, but this is good enough for me 🙂
+You might have to make that short drive into the big city to get some quality, well-deserved food after a day of hiking!
+In San Francisco, there’s plenty of gorgeous food options for everyone, from classic Italian to seafood, and everything in between!
+You can check out the best places to eat in san francisco ahead of your travels.
+Pacifica could do with maybe a little less fog too, but this is good enough for me 🙂

 For more information about San Pedro Valley Park or to hike the trails yourself, click here.

 Marin has some of the best hiking trails in the Bay Area.
 Matt and I went on a hike with my mom in Corte Madera on a sunny afternoon.
 We climbed several somewhat hidden staircases scattered throughout the neighborhoods.

 I am a huge fan of succulents and this one of the largest I’ve seen.

 The views from the top of the mountain were gorgeous!
 A cyclist stopped to take in the view.